SamYStudiO/Beaver/README.md

 # beaver

-Android Project template using [MVVM](https://developer.android.com/topic/libraries/architecture/index.html) with [Dagger 2](https://github.com/google/dagger).
+Android Project template using [MVVM](https://developer.android.com/topic/libraries/architecture/index.html) and [Dagger 2](https://github.com/google/dagger).

 Also includes a bunch of common use libraries (may be easily replaced or removed) :
 - [Firebase app indexing](https://firebase.google.com/docs/app-indexing/)